SAP-archive/cloud-sdk-cli/README.md

 OPTIONS
   -h, --help               Show help for the new command.
   -v, --verbose            Show more detailed output.
+  --force                  Do not fail if a file or npm script already exist and overwrite it.
+  --frontendScripts        Add frontend-related npm scripts which are executed by our CI/CD toolkit.
   --projectDir=projectDir  Path to the folder in which the project should be created.

 EXAMPLES